You need advanced skills to manage today's health systems. And you need to develop them on your schedule.

 - If you have prior professional experience in the field, you can complete the degree with 6 fewer credits (39 instead of 45), saving you time and money.

 - If you need professional experience, you can supplement your coursework with with an internship in an administrative role in a health-care organization.
 Since health systems managers require an interdisciplinary background to lead effectively, you'll delve into a wide range of professional subject areas, including: finance, epidemiology, qualitative methods, organizational behavior, ethics, law, and information systems.

 The curriculum addresses the 10 critical content areas recommended by the Association of University Programs in Health Administration.

 Efrain Solis, B.S.
 '11, M.S.
-'12, and his colleagues at Memorial Hermann Sugar Land Hospital in Texas have been named recipients of the 2016 Malcolm Baldrige National Quality Award, the nation’s highest Presidential honor for sustainable excellence through visionary leadership, organizational alignment, systemic improvement and innovation.
+'12, a senior project manager at Memorial Hermann Sugar Land Hospital in Texas, and his colleagues have been named recipients of the 2016 Malcolm Baldrige National Quality Award, the nation’s highest Presidential honor for sustainable excellence through visionary leadership, organizational alignment, systemic improvement and innovation.
 In addition to being a graduate of the Health Systems Management undergraduate and graduate programs, Solis is also an adjunct faculty member at UB.